-It is inspired by a recipe from Roots (by Diane Morgan) but is substantially different.
-It’s definitely a new favorite dish in our household.
+This is inspired by a recipe from Roots (by Diane Morgan) but is substantially different.
 It takes a while to bake but otherwise it’s very quick to pull together.
-And please see my suggested variations above if you don’t have these exact ingredients on hand.

 1 bunch kale, well washed and stems trimmed if they seem tough and then all of it chopped into bite-sized pieces

 1 ½ – 2 cups chopped, drained canned tomatoes or chopped roasted tomatoes